Mark "Chopper" Read: Author

 Read was an author of crime novels, selling more than 500,000 copies of his works.
 His first book, Chopper: From the Inside, was collected from letters he sent while incarcerated in Melbourne's Pentridge Prison and published in 1991.
 It contains tales and anecdotes of his criminal and prison exploits.
 Further biographical releases followed in a similar vein.
 With the advent of Chopper 5: Pulp Faction, Read began writing fictional tales based on his experiences of criminal life.
 Attempts were made to ban a children's book written by Read titled Hooky the Cripple.
 In later years he made recordings of voice narratives which also sold well.

 Cultural references

 A fictionalised version of Read was featured in several sketches on The Ronnie Johns Half Hour.
 In some of these sketches, such as "Harden The Fuck Up!", Read was portrayed by Heath Franklin.
 Read said that although the parody was not totally accurate, he found it funny.

 Science fiction author William Gibson based a character (Keith Blackwell) in the final two books of his Bridge trilogy on Read.
 In the second book of the trilogy, Idoru, Gibson wrote in his acknowledgments:

 Anything I know about the toecutting business, I owe to the criminal memoirs of Mark Brandon "Chopper" Read (Chopper from the inside, Sly Ink, Australia, 1991).
 Mr. Read is a great deal scarier than Blackwell, and has even fewer ears.

-Jim G. Thirlwell, in his 1995 Foetus release, Gash, wrote and performed a song titled "Steal Your Life Away" which included a somewhat Read-like persona and several quotes from Read's first book, including "I'm a garbage disposal expert", "You've got to stand at the edge of the grave for the rest of your life", "Me and my mental health don't agree most times" and "Why ask why?".

-Chopper features on hip hop songs with artists such as Brad Strut, Bias B and Necro.
+Chopper featured on hip hop songs and released a rap album in 2006 titled Interview with a Madman.
+It was panned by critics.